cbp952/RBE2001_template/README.md

 If private is not an option, follow these instructions: https://help.github.com/articles/applying-for-a-student-developer-pack/

 Set the name during the import step as "RBE2001". **Do Not put anything different from that exact string**, Arduino uses directory names to find header files, and this project needs the name to be exactly "RBE2001".
-Change only if you and your team have all had exprence with Arduino Library develoment.
+Change only if you and your team have all had experience with Arduino Library development.

 ## Add your team mates as collaborators